cloudmesh-community/sp19-222-90/project-report/report.md

 :smiley: ^ we will do this on Monday allong with citations

-:wave: lets paraphrase instead of using quotes.
-Post here if you want help I can showcase in the introduction.

 :wave: cite that REST figure

 :wave: a few more sentences about the measurables within the data set, why does 40 time matter, bench press?